KellzCodes/Java-Practice/Foundations/README.md

-# Introduction to Java
+# Foundations

-## A simple Intro to Java Programming
+## Basics of Java

-This project is basically a tutorial that discusses basic computer processing and then begins our exploration of software development by introducing the Java programming language and the principles of object-oriented programming.
+Here is a quick run down of the lessons found in the foundations folder.

 ## Table of Contents